-The 'winter sleep' of the large carnivores (bear, badger) appears to differ from deep hibernation in small mammals since body temperature falls only by $3-5^{\circ}$ C rather than by > $30^{\circ}$ C. This type of dormancy is often referred to as 'winter anorexia'.
-In contrast to hibernators in deep torpor, which are cold and stiff, bears are capable of coordinated movements and females may even suckle their young during the winter denning period.
+Hibernation in bears is often referred to a 'winter sleep' because it differs somewhat from small hibernators with regard to the body temperature.
+In bears body temperature falls only by $3-5^{\circ}$ C rather than by $> 30^{\circ}$ C as in small hibernators.
+However, the metabolic rate in bears is as low as in small hibernators suggesting a similar physiology (Toien et al., 2011).
+Nevertheless, in contrast to small hibernators in deep torpor, which are cold and stiff, bears are capable of coordinated movements and females may even suckle their young during the winter denning period.
+Other relatively large carnivores (badgers) also have relatively high body temperatures and short torpor bouts.
+See also: Carnivora (Carnivores)

 Daily torpor is known from a very large number of small marsupial and placental mammals.
-It occurs in several marsupial families from Australia (e.g. carnivorous marsupials, Dasyuridae; small possums, Petauridae; honey possum, Tarsipedidae) and South America (e.g., mouse opossums, Didelphidae).
-In placentals, daily torpor occurs in rodents (deermice, gerbils, small Siberian hamsters), some elephant shrews (Macroscelidea), some primates (mouse lemurs), bats (some Microchiroptera and small Megachiroptera), the insectivores (shrews), and apparently some small carnivores (skunk).
+It occurs in several marsupial families from South America (e.g. mouse opossums, Didelphidae) and Australia (e.g. carnivorous marsupials, Dasyuridae; small possums, Petauridae; honey possum, Tarsipedidae).
+In placentals, daily torpor occurs in rodents (deermice, gerbils and small Siberian hamsters), some primates (mouse lemurs and bush babies) (Nowak et al., 2010; Schmid and Speakman, 2009), bats (e.g. small fruit bats), the insectivores (shrews) (Nagel, 1977), and some small carnivores (skunk) (Geiser and Ruf, 1995; Hwang et al., 2007).
+See also: Primates (Lemurs, Lorises, Tarsiers, Monkeys and Apes)